hashicorp/dawdle/README.md

-# dwadle
+# dawdle

-Dwadle (ie: "take your time, no really" 😜) is a simple proxy for testing network connections, offering various facilities to introduce unfavorable network conditions.
+Dawdle (ie: "take your time, no really" 😜) is a simple proxy for testing network connections, offering various facilities to introduce unfavorable network conditions.